Inclusion Leaders 2020-2021

 General support websites and information:

-School social stories for coming back to school can be found here.
+School social stories about social distancing can be found here.

 Advice from Autistica about how to support autistic children with routine and learning whilst schools are closed.